 Unequal tire pressures will cause the vehicle to pull one way, while uneven terrain might lead it down an off-road path.
 Moreover, a loose component in the system might be causing it not to steer correctly.

-Our professional landscapers recommend you regularly check the tires for proper pressure.
-Assess for any loose parts such as worn bushings or gears that might be causing it to drive erratically.
+To address this, regularly check the tire pressures and inspect for any loose parts, such as worn bushings or gears.
+In my experience, these are the top factors that might be causing the mower to drive erratically.

 Issue #6: Mower Won't Move

-This is a common issue in Troy Bilt zero-turn mowers, or even in other products like the John Deere riding mowers brand, that some novice landscapers experience.
+This is a common issue in Troy Bilt zero-turn mowers, or even in John Deere riding mowers, that some novice landscapers experience.
 Reasons such as engaged drive release lever, worn-out mower components, and insufficient hydraulic oil are commonly associated with this issue.